amperser/proselint/README.md

 text.md:0:10: wallace.uncomparables Comparison of an uncomparable: 'unique' can not be compared.
 ```

-The command line utility can also print the list of suggestions in JSON using the `&#45;&#45;json` flag.
-In this case, the output is considerably richer and matches the output of the web API.
+The command-line utility can also print the list of suggestions in JSON using the `&#45;&#45;json` flag.
+In this case, the output is considerably richer:

 ```javascript
 {